MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ```

 !!! note Auto Fit Property
     The text gizmo has the property **auto fit**, which is only settable in the Properties panel.
-When it is set to `true`, the font size will change to fit the text.
+When it is set to `true`, the font size will change to fit the scaled extents of the text gizmo.
 This is useful for making signs, for example; but, it can look weird to have all signs using slightly different text sizes.
 You'll have more control of the text, and have more consistency in the world, if you **turn auto fit *off***.

 !!! note Text gizmos contribute to [draw calls](#draw-calls).